HYK2017/APRRD/README.md

 ## Train, Test and Validation
 Trainig of APR(BSN) and RD(NBSN) using SIDD Medium.
 -Each traiend model will be stored as `../trained/BSN_SIDD_Medium.pth` and `../trained/NBSN_SIDD_Medium.pth`.
+-If you want to train with other datasets, please refer to the comments in the file.
 ```shell
 python train.py
 ```